 The Leica D-Lux (Typ 109) definitely causes heads to turn.
-Since Leica and Panasonic worked on an agreement and the product of the D-Lux (Typ 109) makes it almost identical to the Panasonic LX100.
-Leica’s model is pricier but with the extra money comes a 3-year warranty and Adobe Lightroom 5.
+Since Leica and Panasonic worked on an agreement and the product, the D-Lux (Typ 109) makes it almost identical to the Panasonic LX100.
+Leica’s model is pricier but with the extra money comes a three-year warranty and Adobe Lightroom 5.

 Design and Durability

 The Panasonic LX100 and the Leica D-Lux (Typ 109) are almost identical from one another, consumers can notice this immediately from its build.
 But the keyword here is almost.
 As there are many similarities, there are still differences.